 Kant's view of the nature of what is 'actually real' remained unaltered throughout his life.
 Reality is in itself a system of existing thought-essences brought into a unity by teleological relations that are intuitively thought by the Divine intellect, and by this very act of thought posited as real.
-(Immanuel Kant: His Life and Doctrine, 1902)This post is a collection of quotes describing Kant's philosophy of reason.
+(Immanuel Kant: His Life and Doctrine, 1902)This post is a collection of my favorite quotes from Kant.

 What is reason?